Tidy-Bear/ctidy-demo-forge/README.md

 - Xaero's Minimap
 - Xaero's World Map

-All `.jar` files in the `<project_root>/libs` dir will be imported and de-obfuscated automatically, except those with a suffix `-sources.jar` or `-local.jar`.

 ## Notes
 It's recommended to separate codes of mod itself (such as api), codes depending on Vanilla MC and codes depending on a specific platform (such as Forge, Fabric, etc.), though the template is only for Forge.
 When implementing a certain use case, use codes from Vanilla MC instead of platform-specific APIs, unless there are striking defects on Vanilla, or you are ready to coding on each platform.

 ## LICENSE
-MIT license (LICENSE.txt) is used for this template project itself, while LGPL-v3 license (LICENSE_TEMPLATE.txt) is just for demo and allowed to be freely replaced by actual mod developers.
+The MIT license (LICENSE) applies to the template project itself, whereas the LGPL-v3 license (LICENSE_TEMPLATE) is merely provided as an example and can be freely replaced by actual implementors.